cwiederspan/cdw-sqlassessmenttest-20251016/README.md

 # Azure SQL Server VM Deployment

-A repo for testing the Azure Assessment and Migration tool with scripts to deploy an Azure VM running SQL Server with RDP access.
+A repo for testing the Azure Assessment and Migration tool with scripts to deploy an Azure VM running SQL Server with secure RDP access via Azure Bastion.

 ## Quick Start